schklom/Mirror-workflows/README.md

 ### Without Reverse Proxy

-> ⚠️ This setup is untested and provided for your convenience only.
+> ⚠️ This setup is not recommended and provided for your convenience only.

 If you don't want to use a reverse proxy, FMD Server can terminate TLS for you.
 However, you need to manage (and regularly renew!) the certificates.

 1. Get a TLS certificate for your domain.
+1. Set the `ServerCrt` and `ServerKey` in the config file (see below).
 1. Mount the certificate and the private key into the container:

 ```yml